 For more information on Centers and Extensions click here.

-Two general types of books are provided at the Preschool level including Leveled books and Easy Read books.
+Two general types of books are provided at the Preschool level - Leveled books and Easy Read books.

 Leveled books are presented in three beginning levels as are defined in typical leveling of books.
 The highest level (D or C) contains more text and information.
 The second level (A or B) presents a predictable format.
 The lowest level (aa) is a captioned book format.
 Easy Read books will contain more of a storyline introducing characters and setting.
 The Easy Read book has no assigned level.

 Following each book reading activity is a Go Along activity.
 These lessons extend understanding and meaning from the books.
-Integration of reading, writing and/or math may be addressed.
+The integration of reading, writing, and/or math may be addressed.

 Two general types of books are provided at the Preschool level include Leveled books and Easy Read books (Lessons 1 & 3).
 Leveled books in Lesson 1 are easy for students to read and make predictions about what words will come next.
 The lesson contains three levels of the same book, each generally not above a Level D.

-The preschool grade band encompasses a variety of early writing and phonological awareness and vocabulary development lessons.
-Many of these lessons use a template format, which allows students who do not have the ability to "write" to express an idea that is incorporated into a story, a paragraph, a poem or other document that can be conveyed to share information.
+The preschool-grade band encompasses a variety of early writing and phonological awareness and vocabulary development lessons.
+Many of these lessons use a template format, which allows students who do not have the ability to "write" to express an idea that is incorporated into a story, a paragraph, a poem, or other documents that can be conveyed to share information.